Warrenton Town Council approves Amazon data center over objections of angry crowd

 The evening meeting heard nearly 130 citizens speak in opposition to the 37-foot high, 1,000-foot-long building proposed for Blackwell Road near the northern entrance to the town.
 The speakers talked of their love of Warrenton, a little “gem” of a town in the center of the rolling farms of Fauquier County, and the inappropriateness of allowing a huge windowless building there.

-The crowd of nearly 400 people cheered and applauded every one of the speakers except one, a plumbers union official who favored the data center.
-(They began cheering Chris Cloud, but changed their tune when he started talking about property rights and Amazon’s right to do what they wanted with their land and how what could go there could be worse.)
+The crowd of nearly 400 people cheered and applauded almost all of the speakers, although a plumbers' union official who favored the data center did not receive a warm welcome.
 Demonstrably angry, audience members also shouted at council members at times as they tried to conduct business.
 And they were clearly not happy when council members Jay Heroux (Ward 5), Brett Hamby (Ward 3), Jim Hartman (Ward 4) and Heather Sutphin (Ward 1) – a majority – voted to approve the Amazon project at 2:15 a.m.

 The motion to approve AWS’s application was presented by Jay Heroux, a member of the council appointed in September who is a vice-president of Definitive Logic, an IT company that lists AWS as a partner.
 Heroux was attacked by several speakers on Tuesday who called on him to recuse himself from decision-making and voting on the project.
 Heroux said he had consulted town attorney Martin Crim and relied on his advice to continue to participate and to vote.